RahulShagri/MultiPy/README.md

 4. Run the <i>MultiPy.py</i> file to start the application
 5. Ensure you enter unique names for each category
-5. Ensure you enter unique names for each script within a category.
+6. Ensure you enter unique names for each script within a category.
 Choosing a name is optional.
 If left blank, the script file name will be chosen as the script name
-6. Select the virtual environment folder where the "Scripts" folder exists
+7. If your script uses a virtual environment, then select the checkbox and find the "activate.bat" file, which can be found in the "Scripts" folder in the virtual environment root folder
-7. Choosing a thumbnail is optional.
+8. Choosing a thumbnail is optional.
 A default thumbnail will be used if left blank

 <h3>Demonstration</h3>